rihadroshan/Ollama-WebUI/README.md

-**Ollama-WebUI** is a modern, responsive web interface designed for interacting with AI models through Ollama.
+**Ollama-WebUI** is a modern, responsive web interface designed for interacting with AI models.
 It provides a sleek, user-friendly chat experience with support for both dark and light modes, real-time responses, and accessibility features.

 ---
 ## **Installation**